ajota/gulp-gen/README.md

  ## Generate a module:
         gulp gen:module -moduleName

-This command create a directory into the app folder that should had created previously with all the files required in this kind of module.
+This command create a directory into the app folder that should had created previously with all the files required in this kind of module, also the module name and the route it's inject .

 ## Generate a submodule: (modulo hijo)
         gulp gen:submodule -submoduleName -in -parentModuleName